heistp/l4s-tests/README.tpl.md

 **Analysis:**

-The results at local 7ms RTTs mirror those at 160ms, in that we see the link underutilized with the default threshold of 1ms.
-Raising the bottleneck bandwidth from 20 Mbps to 40 Mbps did not improve the percentage utilization, but made it worse, possibly due to larger aggregates (this comparing Prague's goodput of 14.3 Mbps in a 20 Mbps bottleneck, and 22 Mbps in a 40 Mbps bottleneck).
+The results at local 7ms RTTs mirror those at 160ms, in that we see L4S transports underutilize the link with the default threshold of 1ms.
+Raising the bottleneck bandwidth from 20 Mbps to 40 Mbps seemed to increase the relative underutilization (this comparing Prague's goodput of 14.3 Mbps in a 20 Mbps bottleneck, and 22 Mbps in a 40 Mbps bottleneck).
+One explanation for this could be larger aggregate sizes.

 Here, we also test raising the threshold to 5ms.
 This increases Prague's goodput nearly to that of conventional CCAs, but even with the increase, BBR2 still saw